 One of my favourite memories is when we had the animal therapy session and they brought in a donkey.
 Oh how I laughed!
 I used to ride horses when I was younger and so the donkey brought back wonderful memories from my childhood.
 Never in a million years did I expect to be petting a donkey in a hospice!

 I’ve now finished my 12-week programme but I’m still receiving care from the Hospice.
 I use the ‘Support at Home’ service, so a lovely volunteer called Louise comes and visits me at home once a week.
 I can’t get out-and-about like I used to, so Louise comes to keep me company.
 It’s nice to have someone I can talk to who isn’t family; I can talk to her about anything and everything and we normally have a good laugh at the things I remember from my childhood.

 Happy isn’t a word I thought I would use to describe my time at a hospice but that’s how I always feel, happy.
 The nurses and volunteers are so kind and empathetic – they understand what I’m going through and help me to be as comfortable as I can be.
 They remind you that life is about living and always encourage you to live as well as you can.

 When my times comes, I want to spend my last days at the Hospice.
 I know I will get all the love and comfort in the world.

-If you miss the date, you can still Go Pink! any time with friends and family, at school, with your local sports club, at work, or even down the pub!
-Feel silly with a pink wig, go glam and dress up in your best pink clobber, or treat your mates to delicious pink cupcakes.
+If you miss the date, you can still Go Pink! any time with friends and family!
+Feel silly with a pink wig, go glam and dress up in your best pink clobber, or treat loved ones to delicious pink cupcakes.